Google Calendar API: How To Use It In 4 Simple Steps

 This is particularly useful to sync third-party tools with Google Calendar to centralize all your appointments in a single source of truth.

-That's a wrap!
-Hope this article helped you clear out how to create and read events using Google Calendar's API.
+That’s a wrap!
+Hope this article helped you understand how to create, read, and automate events using the Google Calendar API.

 Get started with Rowy in minutes